From The Story of Dartmouth, by John P. Martin:

 But, as Historian Thomas H. Raddall points out, Cornwallis failed to realize that there was also a back entrance to his settlement.

-This was by way of the river and lakes from Shubenacadie to Dartmouth, a traditional route used by Mi’kmaq people for millennia – likely the route used for the Mi’kmaq assault, canoes beached at the foot of Lake Banook.
+This was by way of the river and lakes from Shubenacadie to Dartmouth, a traditional route used by Mi’kmaq for millennia – likely the route used for the Mi’kmaq assault, canoes beached at the foot of Lake Banook.

 The assault occurred about seven o’clock in the morning.
 Two musket muzzles belched out first, and then a deadly volley spurted from the guns of the assailants.